CrevasseCrew/crevassecrew/docs/posts/panos_api_auth.md

 ### Minimum Required Configuration

 The PANOS API requires, at a minimum, that a local administrator account exists with any of the Dynamic administrator types (e.g. superuser, device administrator, etc.).
 Other than in a lab environment it would not be recommended to use a local account that multiple administrators have access to, for authenticating requests of any form to your appliance.
 Accounts should always be attributable to a single user or function and given only the access that is necessary for that user/function.
-This is discribed in the subsequent section.
+This is described in the subsequent section.

 ### Least Privileged Access with Admin Roles